 |Native Area||Europe, Asia|

-Garden valerian (Valeriana officinalis) can tolerate both wet and dry conditions enabling it to spread vigorously.
-Valerian emerges early in the spring, so it often has a head start over native plants that break their dormancy later.
-Natives might not be able to compete for nutrients, water, and sunlight in a location that valerian has already occupied with its vigorous growth.
-It's important to be sure that valerian is not allowed to grow unchecked in the typical garden.
+Valerian emerges early in the spring so it often has a head start over native plants that break their dormancy later.
+Native plants might not be able to compete for nutrients, water, and sunlight in a location that valerian has already occupied with its vigorous growth.

 If there are just a few valerian plants popping up in your yard, remove them by hand.
 This is best done by lifting them out of the ground with a trowel to make sure you get the entire plant—the stem breaks easily—as well as the roots.
 Do this as soon as the seedlings emerge, and definitely before they flower and set seed.

 If valerian has overgrown a larger area, you can mow it.
-Again, this needs to be done before the plants go to seed.
+Again, this needs to be done before the plants set seed.
 If you are too late, mowing or any other form of mechanical removal will make it worse because you will just spread the seeds around further.

 A heavy infestation might require repeated mowing and a follow-up spray treatment with an herbicide containing glyphosate.
-Keep in mind, however, that this is a non-selective herbicide that can kill all other vegetation around it.
+Keep in mind, however, that this is a non-selective herbicide that kills all other vegetation around it.